If you’re feeling tight, stressed, or out of balance, a full body massage can help your whole system reset

 The term “holistic” means that a treatment looks at the whole of your body, understanding that all of your systems work together in a finely tuned balancing act, once one part is out of balance, no matter how small, this will have an effect on the rest of your body, sometimes causing stress and tension where you didn’t even realise where you have it.

-A full body massage is a great way to make sure that your body is working in a balanced way.
-While regular treatments are a fantastic way for many folks to keep on top of their imbalances, reduce stress levels and more easily deal with what life throws at you, Consider that a longer (2 or 3 hour) massage will allow for deeper relaxation, it gives you time to really let go and me time to really work on all of your knots and tension, I do feel often that a 3 hour treatment once a month or every 6 weeks is more beneficial than an hour or 90 mins once a week.
+Regular treatments are a fantastic way to stay on top of imbalances, reduce stress levels, and cope more easily with what life throws at you.
+But it’s also worth considering that a longer session — 2 or 3 hours — allows for deeper relaxation.
+It gives you time to fully let go, and gives me time to work through all of your knots, tension, and holding patterns.
+I often feel that a single 3‑hour treatment once a month or every 6 weeks is more beneficial than weekly 60–90 minute sessions.